Parent Resources

 Thank you for trusting us with your high school student.
-We believe that parents are the most important part of the dual credit team.
 Please use the resources below as your help your student navigate dual credit.

 What is dual credit?